-The Aeroplan vs. AIR MILES debate has been raging for years, leaving many Canadians wondering: which should you choose?
+The AIR MILES vs. Aeroplan debate has been raging for years, leaving many Canadians wondering: which should you choose?

 AIR MILES and Aeroplan are two of Canada’s most recognized travel rewards programs, but they couldn’t be more different from each other.
-Sure, both programs allow you to use your miles for free travel, but what credit card you use to earn those miles and how you decide to redeem your miles can vary quite a bit between the two programs.
+Sure, both programs allow you to use your miles/points for free travel, but which credit card you use to earn those rewards and how you decide to redeem them can vary quite a bit between the two programs.

 Generally speaking, most people prefer Aeroplan since it’s the loyalty program of Air Canada, Canada’s number one airline.
 Since Air Canada is part of Star Alliance, you can use your Aeroplan points on any of their partner airlines which is also appealing.

-That being said, AIR MILES can be attractive too, since you can use your miles for flights, merchandise and even cash.
-If you happen to shop a lot at AIR MILES partner merchants, then this loyalty program may be best for you but it’s still worth looking at both of them to see what they offer before you decide on which miles to collect.
+That being said, AIR MILES can be attractive, too, since you can use your miles for flights, merchandise, and even cash.
+If you shop a lot at AIR MILES partner merchants, this loyalty program may be best for you, but it’s still worth looking at both of them to see what they offer before you decide on which rewards to collect.

 AIR MILES Reward Program